Lion’s mane is a mushroom that is used widely in eastern Asia for cooking, nutrition and medicine.

 The benefits of lion’s mane appear to come from its terpenoid, sterol, and aromatic compound content (1).

 Lion’s mane is often used in traditional Chinese medicine.
 In terms of actions, ancient Chinese medicine practitioners say that lion’s mane helps by fortifying the spleen, nourishing the stomach, and tranquilizing the mind (2).

 Lion’s mane has antitumor activities.
 This is because lion’s mane combats against oxidative stress, which is one of the major factors in tumour growth and formation (3).
-Lion’s mane can also help against tumor activity by its ability to induce cell apoptosis, which is death of cancerous cells.
+Lion’s mane can also help against tumor activity by its ability to induce cell apoptosis.
 Lion’s mane also leads to cell cycle arrest, stopping tumor formation in its tracks (4).